-Because everyone’s situation is different, help and advice from Time Independent is personal.
+Because everyone’s situation is different, help and advice from Time Financial Planning Ltd is personal.

 An immediate care plan will guarantee a certain level of income to help pay for care fees for the rest of your life.
 The cost will depend on:

 - Your Health – cost can reduce based on how severe your condition is